dnezan/stock-predict/README.md

 # Stock Market Prediction

 A regression and classification problem to calculate the closing price of the NASDAQ composite index on a given day based on a series of domain-centric feature vectors.
+I compared two research papers based on the different methodologies used.

 ## Introduction